MonikaYancheva/exercise/courses/fullstack/The Web Developer Bootcamp 2022/js/js.md

 ## Notes

-> When called on an HTML document, getElementsByTagName() lower-cases its argument before proceeding.
-This is undesirable when trying to match camelCase SVG elements in a subtree in an HTML document. document.getElementsByTagNameNS() is useful in that case.
+> When called on an HTML document, `getElementsByTagName()` lower-cases its argument before proceeding.
+This is undesirable when trying to match camelCase SVG elements in a subtree in an HTML document. document.`getElementsByTagNameNS()` is useful in that case.
 See also bug 499656.

-> document.getElementsByTagName() is similar to Element.getElementsByTagName(), except that its search encompasses the whole document.
+>` document.getElementsByTagName()` is similar to `Element.getElementsByTagName()`, except that its search encompasses the whole document.
 <hr>

 # Document.getElementsByClassName()

-The getElementsByClassName method of Document interface returns an array-like object of all child elements which have all of the given class name(s).
+The `getElementsByClassName` method of Document interface returns an array-like object of all child elements which have all of the given class name(s).

 When called on the document object, the complete document is searched, including the root node.
-You may also call getElementsByClassName() on any element; it will return only elements which are descendants of the specified root element with the given class name(s).
+You may also call `getElementsByClassName()` on any element; it will return only elements which are descendants of the specified root element with the given class name(s).

 > Warning: This is a live HTMLCollection.
 Changes in the DOM will reflect in the array as the changes occur.
 If an element selected by this array no longer qualifies for the selector, it will automatically be removed.
 Be aware of this for iteration purposes.